Red fody: Taxonomy

-In 1760 the French zoologist Mathurin Jacques Brisson included a description of the red fody in his Ornithologie based on a specimen collected in Madagascar.
+In 1760, the French zoologist Mathurin Jacques Brisson included a description of the red fody in his Ornithologie based on a specimen collected in Madagascar.
 He used the French name Le cardinal de Madagascar and the Latin Cardinalis Madagascariensis.
 Although Brisson coined Latin names, these do not conform to the binomial system and are not recognised by the International Commission on Zoological Nomenclature.
 When in 1766 the Swedish naturalist Carl Linnaeus updated his Systema Naturae for the twelfth edition, he added 240 species that had been previously described by Brisson.
 One of these was the red fody.
 Linnaeus included a brief description, coined the binomial name Loxia madagascariensis and cited Brisson's work.
 This species is now placed in the genus Foudia that was introduced by the German naturalist Ludwig Reichenbach in 1850.
 The type species was subsequently designated as the red fody.
 The species is monotypic.

-The English word "fody" and the name of the genus Foudia are from the Malagasy name for the red fody Foudi or Fodi.

 Description

 The red fody is about 5 in in length and weighs 14–19 g.
 The male of the species is bright red with black markings around each eye.
-Its wings and tail are olive-brown.
+Its wings and tail are brown.
 Its underparts are also red, which distinguishes it from other fodies in areas where it has been introduced.
 The female fody's upper parts are olive-brown and its underparts are greyish brown.

 Distribution and habitat

 It is a common bird found in forest clearings, grasslands and cultivated areas, but not in dense forest.
 In Madagascar it is regarded as a pest of rice cultivation.
-It has been introduced to other areas of the Indian Ocean, included the Amirantes, Comoros, Seychelles, Mauritius and Réunion.
+It has been introduced to other areas of the Indian Ocean, included the Amirantes, Comoros, Seychelles, Mauritius, Réunion and Saint Helena.